loyola-chicago-english/graduate-handbook/handbook.md

 Memos from faculty, EGSA, and University agencies are likely to be relayed to you through this mail system; therefore, these mailboxes should be checked frequently.
 Since the boxes are not locked, please be careful about what you leave in your box.

-If your home address, email addres, or phone number change, inform the Administrative Assistant to the Graduate Program and update your records through [LOCUS](https://locus.luc.edu).
+If your home address, email address, or phone number change, inform the Administrative Assistant to the Graduate Program and update your records through [LOCUS].

 ### Bulletin Boards and Information